Aston Martin DB7 Vantage V12 For Sale

 can’t

-see it in the ATF, but water in the system is very bad news.
+see it in the ATF (a bit like water in brake fluid), but water in the system

 This is a very serious cautionary tale to any owners of these cars.
-I would
+I

 a tight fit!

 Then it would need a full transmission rebuild.
-I

 Having

-in the half million pound Callum Vanquish 25
+auto option in the half million

 approached me with a proposition.